 With Boylesports it’s not a difficult question to answer, but it is multi-faceted, so I’m going to break it down into sections and look at what I think are the biggest draws for this particular bookmaker.

 But first, it goes without saying that as Irelands biggest bookmaker, Boylesports are a fully licensed and regulated business that meet all of the safety and security requirements laid down by the UKGC and in British law.
 This is a safe place to bet and you will be well supported in the unlikely event of anything going awry.

 It’s also more than just a sportsbook, so if you enjoy the odd game of roulette or a quick 15 minute spin on a few slot machines, Boylesports has you covered with a fully stocked casino, live casino, bingo, poker, and lotto betting offerings.

 But you’re reading this to learn about the sportsbook first and foremost, so let’s pull that a part and have a look at what we’ve got.

 It will no doubt be a huge surprise for you to learn that this Irish bookie offers better than average coverage of sports like Gaelic football and hurling.
 I know, right?
 Who’d have thunk it?
 Seriously though, if you are a fan of Irish sports there are few places better.

 Sticking to a similar theme, this traditional style bookie also places much emphasis on UK and Irish horse and greyhound racing and will guarantee best odds on both, as well as offering odds on races from around the world plus tote betting.
 You don’t get that everywhere.

-They are fairly heavy on speciality/novelty bets too as a matter of fact, with humility vacuum and all round vile human being Donald Trump having his own section, and there is an awful lot of football.
+They are fairly heavy on speciality/novelty bets too as a matter of fact, with humility vacuum and all round vile human being Donald Trump having his own section during his tenure in charge of the US, and there is an awful lot of football.